jordanvolz/lolpop/docs/src/introduction.md

 ## How does it work?

-lolpop has a straightforard development workflow.
+lolpop has a straightforward development workflow.
 We hope all find it delightful to use!

-First: write your own components or use pre-built ones:
+First: write your own components or use [pre-built](extensions.md) ones:

 ```python title="catboost_model_trainer.py"
 from lolpop.comonent import BaseComponent
 from catboost import CatBoostRegressor, CatBoostClassifier